themarcusaurelius/O365beat/README.md

 **Data should now be shipping to your Vizion Elastic app.
 Check the ```Discover``` tab in Kibana for the incoming logs**

+<b>Note that it can take a while for the required permissions to be in effect, so it’s possible that you observe some permission errors when running O365beat right away.</b>